nicolasbrunner/articles/mountainbike/plasticwheels.md

 ## When the dopamine rush takes over

 Now, I also like to visit adult toy libraries.
-And no, I'm not speaking of the other kind of adult toy - the kind of toy we like to bring to our woods.
+And no, I'm not speaking of the other kind of adult toy - I'm speaking about the kind of toy we like to bring to our woods.
 And since sometimes I can't resist the dopamine rush when they make you think you nailed a fantastic deal, I bought a pair of Roval Traverse SL II 29 wheels.
 What really sold me wasn’t the rims themselves, but the DT Swiss 240 EXP Classic hubs they came with—my go-to choice when building custom wheels.
 My logic?
 If I didn’t like the ride or managed to break the rims, I’d still have hubs I could reuse.

 Roval Traverse SL II 29 in a nutshell: